YoshikuniJujo/test_haskell/themes/mfrp/try-moffy/memo.md

 * [ ] Trial.TryCheckDup
 	+ [ ] consider whether or not to remove
+		- [ ] remove doubler from export list of Trial.Boxes
 	+ [ ] view
 	+ [ ] consider whether or not to rename
 	+ [ ] API